 While there are numerous guidelines, the following are general pier spacing guidelines:

-- Regardless of the pier type, pier separation along exterior walls shouldn’t exceed 8 feet for a single story building and 6 feet for a two-story structure.
+- Regardless of the pier type, pier separation along exterior walls shouldn’t exceed 8 feet for a single-story building and 6 feet for a two-story property.

 - A monolithic wing wall that exceeds 3 feet should be supported after every 8 feet.